Case Closed: The Phantom of Baker Street: Plot

-When the demonstration begins, Hiroki's artificial intelligence system, Noah's Ark, announces it has taken control, but it tells the audience that if none of the fifty people are able to survive the game, it will kill the kids in reality using a large electromagnetic burst.
-The kids must choose one of five types of games while the audience watch helplessly, unable to shut the game down.
-Conan and the Junior Detectives choose the fifth, a re-creation 19th century London set in the world of Sherlock Holmes.
+When the demonstration begins, Noah's Ark announces it has taken control, but it tells the audience that if none of the fifty people are able to survive the game, it will kill the players in reality using a large electromagnetic burst.
+The players must choose one of five types of games while the audience watch helplessly, unable to shut the game down.
+Conan, Rachel and the Junior Detective League choose the fifth named All-Time London, a re-creation 19th century London set in the world of Sherlock Holmes.
 Conan and his friends track down 221B Baker Street, only to find that Sherlock Holmes and Dr. Watson are at Dartmoor.
-Since Holmes cannot help, the children find Sebastian Moran and Professor Moriarty.
-Moriarty tells Conan that he trained Jack the Ripper when Jack was a street urchin.
-The professor gives the children a clue about the next victim, who turns out to be Irene Adler, an early client of Holmes.
-Some of the events lead to more children being eliminated from the game, including the Junior Detectives.
-Meanwhile, in the real world, Booker investigates the case and reveals that Kashimura's murderer is the company's president Thomas Schindler, who Hiroki had discovered was a descendant of the original Jack the Ripper.

-Eventually only three are left: Conan, Rachel, and another child named Hideki Moroboshi.
-They follow Jack the Ripper to a train and reveals Jack to be among the passengers.
-However, Jack captures Rachel and sets the train on a runaway course.
+Since Holmes cannot help, the children find Sebastian Moran and professor James Moriarty.

+Moriarty tells Conan that he trained Jack when he was a street urchin and gives the children a clue about the next victim, who turns out to be Irene Adler, an early client of Holmes.
+Some of the events lead to more players being eliminated from the game, including the Junior Detective League.
+Eventually only three are left: Conan, Rachel, and another player named Hideki Moroboshi.
+They follow Jack to a train and reveals Jack to be among the passengers.
+However, Jack abducts Rachel and sets the train on a runaway course.

 After being unable to stop the train, Conan and Hideki confront Jack on top of the train where he has tied himself to Rachel.
 Hoping that Conan can figure out the situation, Rachel sacrifices herself by jumping off the train and into a ravine, pulling Jack with her.
-As Conan begins to lose hope, Sherlock Holmes appears and gives Conan some useful advice that eventually helps Conan and Hideki survive the game when the train crashes into the station.
+As Conan begins to lose hope, Holmes appears and gives Conan some useful advice that eventually helps Conan and Hideki survive the game when the train crashes into the station.
+Meanwhile in the real world, Booker investigates the case and reveals that Kashimura's murderer is Schindler, who Hiroki had discovered was a descendant of the original Jack, leading Schindler gets arrested.

-After winning the game, Conan reveals that Hideki is actually Hiroki, who has manifested himself as Noah's Ark.
+After winning the game, Conan reveals that "Hideki" is actually the avatar of Hiroki, who has manifested himself as Noah's Ark.
 In a private conversation, Hiroki says he was satisfied with the outcome, as he was hoping the children can paint a brighter future than their parents and that he was happy he could also participate as a player in the game.
-He releases the children from the game and then erases himself.
+He releases the players, Junior Detective League and Rachel from the game and then erases himself, while the real Hideki has no memories of the events inside the game.